fadodo/fadodo/README.md

 - 🤖 Applied **machine learning models** to solve business problems, leveraging techniques such as regression, classification, and clustering.
 - 🛰️ Previously worked in **Earth Observation**, utilizing satellite imagery and geospatial data for environmental analysis.
 - 📚 Always learning new technologies and techniques to enhance **data-driven decision-making**.

+  More info about my research and projects can be found on my [personal website](fadodo.github.io).

 ---